VersiraSec/python-rev-shell/README.md

-# python-rev-shell
+# Python Revese Shell
-A simple Python reverse shell useful for pentest ops
+**A simple Reverse shell writed in Python**
+Use Netcat to handle connection e.g. nc -lvnp 4444